Sparse decompositions of nonlinear dynamical systems and applications to moment-sum-of-squares relaxations

-In the previous subsection we have presented infinite dimensional LPs on the space of continuous functions -- whose minimizers, or more precisely minimizing sequences, allow representations of the ROA, MPI set and GA.
-In this section we state a well known approach to such LPs that reduces the LP to a hierarchy of semidefinite programs (SDPs).
-Those SDP tightenings for the dual problems can be found in the corresponding papers (for example~\cite{BossRoA},~\cite{Boss14},~\cite{Us}).
-Combining the SDP approach with the decoupling procedure from Algorithm \ref{Alg:DecouplingProcedure} we get a sparse approach towards approximating the ROA, MPI set and GA.
-We state the SDP procedure here to have a selfcontained sparse approach to convergent approximations for those sets.

-For this approach it is necessary to assume additional algebraic structure of the problem because the dual LP tightens to a sum-of-squares problem, which leads to hierarchy of SDPs.
-This is a standard procedure and we refer to~\cite{LasserreMoments} or~\cite{LasserreBook} for details.
+In this section, we recall the approach for reducing the LP (\ref{LP:MPIDual}) to a hierarchy of semidefinite programs (SDPs) from \cite{Boss14}; for the ROA and the GA, we refer to~\cite{BossRoA,Us}.
+For this approach, it is necessary to assume algebraic structure of the problem.
+For this standard procedure, we refer to~\cite{LasserreMoments} or~\cite{LasserreBook} for details.